jejacks0n/mercury/README.md

 ### Installation

 Start by loading the general dependencies (changing paths as needed).
+The only required dependency is jQuery (1.8+), and in this example we'll use jQuery 2.0.

 ```html
 <link href="mercury.bundle.css" media="screen" rel="stylesheet" type="text/css">